Off-Policy Confidence Interval Estimation with Confounded Markov Decision Process: Discussion

 \section{Discussion}

 In this section, we discuss several extensions.
 First, our current proposal relies on the ``memoryless unmeasured confounding'' assumption to simplify the derivation.
-In Section \ref{sec:memoryless} of the supplementary article, we discuss several possible relaxations of this assumption and extend our proposal to settings without this assumption.
+In Appendix \ref{sec:memoryless} of the supplementary article, we discuss several possible relaxations of this assumption.
 Second, we assume the mediators are discrete to simplify the presentation.
-In Section \ref{sec:continuousM}, we extend the proposed method to settings with continuous mediators.
+In Appendix \ref{sec:continuousM}, we extend the proposed method to settings with continuous mediators.
 Third, we adopt a discounted reward formulation to investigate the policy evaluation problem.
-As we have mentioned, this formulation allows us to take customers' frequency of using the app into consideration in our application.
-Meanwhile, our proposal can be easily extended to the average reward setting.
-We outline the corresponding estimator in Section \ref{sec:appaveragereward} of the supplementary article.
-Finally, we assume the mediator variable is completely observed.
+We extend our proposal to the average reward setting in Appendix \ref{sec:appaveragereward} of the supplementary article.
+Fourth, we assume the mediator variable is completely observed.
 In the causal inference literature, \cite{chernofsky2021causal} considered settings with left censored mediators.
 They proposed three estimation methods, including (i) mediator model extrapolation; (ii) numerical integration and optimization of the observed data likelihood function; (iii) the Monte Carlo Expectation-Maximization algorithm.
 In cases with partially observed mediators, we can couple their ideas with our proposal for value evaluation in confounded MDPs.
 We leave it for future research.